Right Arrow

 Scenario:

 An operator reaches near a hot extruder or injection molding machine, not realizing the thermal shield is missing.
-A splash of molten plastic at 300°C causes instant, severe burns.
+A splash of molten plastic at 300°C causes severe burns on contact.

 Root Causes & Impact:

-Video analytics monitor for missing shields, unsafe proximity to hot zones, and can quickly verify that emergency response equipment is accessible.
-In the event of a burn, rapid video review helps clarify exactly what happened—speeding up root-cause analysis and corrective action.
+Video analytics can monitor for unsafe proximity to hot zones by defining them as no-go zones and alerting teams when a person enters.
+In the event of a burn, rapid video review aids in clarifying exactly what happened—speeding up root-cause analysis and response.

 Scenario: